Region

 Place within Marco de Jerez

 Marco de Jerez is the triangle between Jerez, Sanlúcar de Barrameda and El Puerto de Santa María.
-Only wine made within this triangle may carry the name Sherry/Jerez/Xérès.
-Jerez de la Frontera functions as the administrative and commercial hub: the Consejo Regulador sits here, as do the headquarters of the major bodegas.
+Only wine made within this triangle may carry the name Sherry, Jerez or Xérès.
+Jerez de la Frontera functions as the nerve centre: the Consejo Regulador sits here, the largest bodegas keep their headquarters here, and tens of thousands of tourists arrive every year for tours that rarely end at the genuinely interesting cellars.

 Climate and soil